 The Future High Street Fund is led by the Ministry for Housing Communities and Local Government (MHCLG).
-The national fund is £1billion and will be used to renew and reshape town centres and high streets, to improve experience, drive growth and ensure future sustainability.
-These will be transformational schemes.
-The funding bid should include a small package of key schemes that all meet the criteria and that are interrelated, supporting the best overall uplift.
+The national fund is £1billion and will be used to renew and reshape town centres and high streets through transformational schemes to improve experience, drive growth and ensure future sustainability.

 After successfully submitting an expression of interest in Spring 2019, Newton Abbot was shortlisted by the MHCLG along with 100 other towns.
 We were informed in Autumn 2019 that we had been shortlisted for Round 2.
 Each of the 50 Round 2 applicants has to submit a proposal by 31 July 2020.

 During June we engaged with local people over our outline proposals.
 These included the redevelopment of Market Hall, Alexandra Cinema and Market Square; pedestrian improvements and greening along Queen Street; and improved cycling links to the town centre and more car parking at Cricketfield.

 We wanted people’s views on these ideas and how they would create a vibrant Markets Quarter, more sustainable travel links and sufficient parking capacity in the town centre.
 Our aim is to improve the town centre environment, make it a shopping destination, encourage more regular trips as well as longer stays and make the area a hub for local communities.

 Overall we received 1,102 responses to three feedback questionnaires as well as comment via social media, letters and a petition.

 Feedback has been divided into the three elements of the project: